Kuguakings/HSK-Learn/README.md

 # 📂 Project Architecture (For Developers)

-Since you are handling the code, please pay attention to the **Cloud Bridge**.

 ### 1. ☁️ Tencent Cloud Bridge (The Core)
 This project uses a hybrid architecture.
 The C# code cannot talk to the cloud directly; it must go through a bridge.